mattorp/syn-http/README.md

 - [Available Variables](#available-variables)
 - [Available Controls](#available-controls)

 It will include a CLI tool later to avoid having to clone this repo.
 Note that this should not be used to build upon for now.
 It's in a very early stage of development.
+I just needed the functionality for now, but a cleaner solution will be implemented later.

 Note that this is not affiliated with the team behind Synesthesia, and has only limited support.
 For problems, please open an issue here.